prefixcommons/operations/evidence-of-identifier-pain.md

 * Provide a set of references for a paper or specification
 * See what can be done to improve informatics/tooling around identifiers

-Anyone is warmly welcomed to contribute.
+We warmly welcome anyone to contribute.

 Reported by | Reported about | Problems referenced | Problem category
 ------|-----|----|----